zodb/zodbshootout/doc/zodbshootout.rst

   .. versionadded:: 0.6

-* ``--zap`` recreates the tables and indexes for a RelStorage database. *This option completely destroys any existing data.* You will be prompted to confirm that you want to do this for each database that supports it.
+* ``--zap`` recreates the tables and indexes for a RelStorage database or a ZODB FileStorage. *This option completely destroys any existing data.* You will be prompted to confirm that you want to do this for each database that supports it.
 This is handy for comparing Python 2 and Python 3 (which can't otherwise use the same database schemas).

   .. caution:: This option destroys all data in the relevant database.

+  .. versionchanged:: 0.7
+     You can now specify an argument of ``force`` to disable the prompt and zap all databases.
+You can also give a comma separated list of database names to zap; only those databases will be cleared (without prompting).

   .. versionadded:: 0.6